NyetNighy/Powershell-scripts/README.md

 # Powershell-scripts
-Assortment of poowershell scripts for various tasks.
+Assortment of powershell scripts for various tasks.